open-xchange/appsuite-frontend/documentation/miscellaneous/grunt-build-process.md

 1. Close all other running instances of appserver and run it exclusively in one project

-Yes, that was the easy one.
 However, you might want to serve multiple projects at once.
 This case would need a little more configuration:

 1. Choose one base UI project
 2. Edit `grunt/local.conf.json`